Louis Botha: Early battles

 In 1899, Louis Botha fought in the Second Boer War, initially joining the Krugersdorp Commando, continuing to fight under Lucas Meyer in Northern Natal, and later as a general commanding and leading Boer forces impressively at Colenso and Spion Kop.
 On the death of P. J. Joubert, he was made commander-in-chief of the Transvaal Boers, where he demonstrated his abilities again at Belfast-Dalmanutha.
 After one of the battles at the Tugela River, Botha granted a twenty-four-hour armistice to General Buller to enable him to bury his dead.

 Capture of Winston Churchill

-Winston Churchill revealed that General Botha was the man who captured him at the Battle of Chieveley.
-Coetzer 1996 also claims that Botha captured Churchill at train ambush 15 November 1899.
+Winston Churchill revealed in his memoirs that General Botha was the Boer soldier who took him prisoner at gunpoint at the Battle of Chieveley on 15 November 1899.
 Churchill was not aware of the man's identity until 1902, when Botha travelled to London seeking loans to assist his country's reconstruction, and the two met at a private luncheon.
 The incident is also mentioned in Arthur Conan Doyle's book, The Great Boer War, published in 1902.
-However more recent sources claim that Field cornet Sarel Oosthuizen was in fact the Boer soldier who, at gunpoint, captured Churchill.
-Another version claims that the unit to capture Churchill was the Italian Volunteer Legion and its commander, Camillo Ricchiardi.
+Historian Owen Coetzer confirmed this story in 1996.
+However, more recent research indicates that Field cornet Sarel Oosthuizen captured Churchill.
+Another account claims that Churchill was captured by the Italian Volunteer Legion, commanded by Camillo Ricchiardi.